-Thus, creating that wonderful sauce I can’t say enough about!
-It’s great the next day, too!
+Thus, creating that wonderful sauce, I can't say enough about!
+It's incredible the next day, too!

 How to Make Curry Chicken In the Crock Pot

-Who doesn’t like a good curry recipe?!
-We are extremely glad we come up with one that works in the crockpot.
+Who doesn't like a good curry recipe?!
+We are happy we come up with one that works in the crockpot.

 It's one of those go-to recipes that never fails.

-Next, place your chicken in the crockpot as well as sweet potatoes and onions.
+Next, place your chicken in the crockpot, as well as the sweet potatoes and onions.
 Then, stir to coat with sauce.
 Now, add the butter.

 Cover and cook your curry chicken in your slow cooker on low for 6-8 hours or high for 4-6 hours.

 During the last 30 minutes of cooking, remove the chicken from the crock pot and shred it with two forks.
-Place chicken back into the crock pot for remaining cooking time.
+Place the chicken back into the crock pot for the remaining cooking time.